hesa/licomp-toolkit/docs/reply-format.md

 # Example output (version 0.3)

-_Please, note that in the example below only one of the compatibility results from the compatibility resources is listed (`licomp_reclicense`).
-This is to save space by removing similar text._
+_Note: Please note that in the example below only one of the compatibility results from the compatibility resources is listed (`licomp_reclicense`).
+This is to save space by removing multiple text segments being similar._

 ```
 {